HardeepSinghAu/pink-sunrise-dentistry-documentation/README.md

 10. I am a Dentist who works at the clinic, it would be good to have a central system we can all access and update easily.
 Rather than have to tell the Administrator of my availability on a weekly basis, I should be able to login easily and securely to update the days I am in the clinic and also view my bookings for the day or week ahead.

-**Follow up market Research**
+**Feedback from consultation with Client and Users**

-1. As a Patient using this website, it would be handy to receive an email or text confirming the appointment to know that yes it has indeed been booked.
+1. As a Patient using this website, it would be ideal to receive an email or text confirming the appointment to know that yes it has indeed been booked.

 2. As the Administrator, it would be handy to have a feature which automatically sends the Patients an email or text reminder, the day before their appointment.
 This way I wouldn't have to call around to remind people, which is a task I can't always complete, so sometimes people don't remember their appointments and miss them.

 3. As a Dentist, I am enjoying using this app.
 An additional feature could be an inclusion of the treatment the patient is coming in for but this isn't necessary as our Medical Database holds this information.

-**Feedback from consultation with the Client**

-1. As the administrator, it would be nice to be able to add an update alert of news at the clinic, such as new treatments we may have started offering or any discounted treatments and other news.
+4. As the administrator, it would be nice to be able to add an update alert of news at the clinic, such as new treatments we may have started offering or any discounted treatments and other news.

-2.

 ***
 ### **Tech Stack**